libp2p/blog/src/_blog/rust-libp2p-2022.md

 Furthermore, to gain insight into how different variables (environments, transports, etc.) affect libp2p hole punching efficacy, the libp2p project started the [_Hole Punching Measurement Campaign_ aka. _Hole Punching Month_](https://discuss.libp2p.io/t/call-for-participation-nat-hole-punching-measurement-campaign/1690) in collaboration with [ProbeLab](https://research.protocol.ai/groups/probelab/).
 A multitude of [clients using both go-libp2p and rust-libp2p](https://github.com/libp2p/punchr/) are currently punching holes across the globe, providing valuable data that we can later on use to improve the libp2p specification and the two implementations.

-## New Transports
+### New Transports
-Over the year we worked on two new transports, namely [WebRTC (browser-to-server)](https://github.com/libp2p/rust-libp2p/pull/2622) and [QUIC](https://github.com/libp2p/rust-libp2p/issues/2883), which we both released towards the end of the year as alpha/experimental features.
+Over the year we worked on two new transports, namely [WebRTC (browser-to-server)](https://github.com/libp2p/rust-libp2p/pull/2622) and [QUIC](https://github.com/libp2p/rust-libp2p/issues/2883), which we both released towards the end of the year as alpha/ experimental features.

-Our current implementation of WebRTC enables [browsers to connect to rust-libp2p based servers](https://github.com/libp2p/specs/tree/master/webrtc#browser-to-public-server) without those servers needing to have signed TLS certificates.
+Our implementation of WebRTC enables [browsers to connect to rust-libp2p based servers](https://github.com/libp2p/specs/tree/master/webrtc#browser-to-public-server) without those servers needing to have signed TLS certificates.
 QUIC is a better libp2p transport than the combination of TCP+Noise+Yamux in almost every dimension as it provides faster connection establishment, better native multiplexing, native encryption, and higher hole punching success rates.
-.Along the way, given that QUIC already requires TLS, [rust-libp2p can now secure TCP connections with TLS as well](https://github.com/libp2p/rust-libp2p/pull/2945) (previously only Noise).
+Along the way, given that QUIC already requires TLS, [rust-libp2p can now secure TCP connections with TLS as well](https://github.com/libp2p/rust-libp2p/pull/2945) (previously only Noise).

 ### User Experience Improvements
 Along the way we tackled many smaller improvements, as a whole having a big impact on the user experience.